hazrmard/hazrmard.github.io/content/about/_index.md

 ## Research

 My PhD thesis was on *Adaptive Fault-tolerant Control Using Reinforcement Learning*.
 [You can read it here][7].
-I investigated how to make data-driven methods more efficient in resource constrained situations where fast adaptation was needed.
+I investigated how to make data-driven control methods more efficient in resource constrained situations where fast adaptation was needed.
 Specifically, I researched [reinforcement learning for fault-tolerant control in unmanned aerial vehicles][6].
 I also dabbled in machine learning for control of [smart buildings][1].
 I was part of the [Modeling and Analysis of Complex Systems(MACS)][3] group at Vanderbilt University's [Institute for Software Integrated Systems][4].

+At a couple of internships, I worked with privacy-preserving machine learning, and with digital signal processing for machine learning-based prognostics.

 In my undergraduate career, I worked in [astrophysics, on dark matter simulations][2].
 I also did some research on radiation hardening experiments for electronics in space.